BIGJRA/BIGJRA.github.io/rejuv.md

 Talk to Rorim B at Terajuma Pier, and you can return to Oceana Pier.

 Talk to Dragonite in Oceana Pier.
-He’s lost some letters, so we’re going to help pick them up for it.
+He's lost some letters, so we're going to help pick them up for it.
 The first is immediately up and left from it.
 The second is left behind some trees.
 The third is in the upper left corner between some dumpsters.
 Give them back to get a *Thunderstone!*

 Talk to the woman with the cart by the Gearen City Entrance.
-She’ll offer you a *Link Heart* for $10000.
+She'll offer you a *Link Heart* for $10000.
 This will evolve a trade evolution for us, so I recommend grabbing it now.

 Enter the Magnolia Library and talk to Zumi upstairs to get our next quest.
-She’s looking for Pyukumuku, which we already have.
-She’ll give us 6 *Exp.
+She's looking for Pyukumuku, which we already have.
+She'll give us 6 *Exp.
 Candy M.* Our next quest is for Mareep!

 The Shopping Emporium has new wares for us now that we have five badges: